LabyMod/labymod4-api-wiki/docs/pages/addon/features/events.md

 The `NetworkServerSwitchEvent` is fired when the user is already connected to a server but switches to a sub-server (for example, when connected to a proxy and switching from the hub to survival games).

-### Json Config Loader Initialize Event
+### Setting Initialize Event

-The `JsonConfigLoaderInitializeEvent` is fired when the configuration loader is initialized.
-This Event is used to create your own type adapters for your configuration.
+The `SettingInitializeEvent` is fired when an in-game setting was initialized; is used to modify setting Widgets at a later point (adding custom entries to a Dropdown for example).
+**The listener has to be registered before the setting category is added!**

 ## Every Other Event